AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 *****************************

-This is also achieved automatically by a collection of tools coordinated by a toplevel script provided with the name of a branch in AdaCore's repositories where the kit is maintained and the (possibly remote) location of the directory where the testsuite execution took place.
+This is also achieved automatically by a collection of tools coordinated by a top level script provided with the name of a branch in AdaCore's repositories where the kit is maintained and the (possibly remote) location of the directory where the testsuite execution took place.

 The script collects the artifacts, builds the PDF and HTML versions of the documents and bundles everything together to constitute the kit per se.
-It also performs consistency and tracebility checks, producing a log of what those checks find out.
+It also performs consistency and traceability checks, producing a log of what those checks find out.
 The Qualification Team reviews this log and verifies the general consistency of the documents before handing them to the Quality Assurance team.